mreozc/pdsnd_github/README.md

 BikeShare Project

 ### Description
-Describe what your project is about and what it does
+This project is about bikesahre companies and their data in some cities

 ### Files used
 Include the files used